chairemobilite/evolution/packages/evolution-generator/README.md

 ### Widgets Example

 In this example, we define a widget for the question `end_email`.
-This widget is an active InputString, and the path to the responses object for the question is `end.email`.
+This widget is an active InputString, and the path to the response object for the question is `end.email`.
 The French and English labels for the question, the conditional logic for displaying the widget, and the validation logic are also provided.
 The corresponding TypeScript code and a visual representation of this widget are shown below:

 | Field        | Value                           |
 | ------------ | ------------------------------- |